How To Marinate Tofu

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-If you think tofu is bland, boring, or straight-up inedible, I’m willing to bet you just haven’t found the right tofu marinade yet.
+If you think tofu is bland, boring, or straight-up inedible, you just haven’t found the right tofu marinade yet.
+This is your chance!
 As a blank canvas, tofu is only as tasty as the flavors we use to infuse it with!
-Every cook should know this simple trick to transform any meal from blah to brilliant.
+If you learn how to marinate tofu, you can transform any meal from blah to brilliant!

-This essential concept of marination comes from another type of long soak: Pickling.
+Marinating is another way of saying soaking for a short period of time in a liquid flavoring.
+It’s not quite the same as pickling.
 Originally, marinades were all very high in salt and used as a method of preservation and tenderization, particularly for meats instead of vegetables.
-The difference is that marinades are for short term flavor enhancement, not food storage, and typically are much more acidic than your average pickle brine.
+The difference is that marinades are for short term flavor enhancement, not food storage.
+So, they are typically much more acidic than your average pickle brine.

-You have complete control over taste and nutrition when you make your own marinades, which means you can make your meals salt-free, sugar-free, oil-free, gluten-free, and anything else you need to be and eat happy!
+You’ll love having control over taste and nutrition when you make your own marinades.
+Imagine being able to make your meals salt-free, sugar-free, oil-free, gluten-free, and anything else you need them to be.
+It’s a winning technique to make your mouth (and belly) happy!

 Up close of golden tofu cubes that have bee marinated and cooked.